dbrownjave/Suji/README.md

 ### Description

-How to sync your data between Google sheets and Firebase 🗄
             Gooogle Sheet --> Google Firebase

 The google script add-on is for transfering/updating Google Sheet data to Google Firebase with a click of a button.